UCATLAS/meta-l1calo/docs/5-Physical-Hardware-Setup.md

 I have highlighted the relevant connections to both the board and the shelf with colored circles:

 - **Red Circle**: a JTAG connection to the FPGA on the board.
 This allows FPGA programming access using Vivado's hardware manager.
 - **Orange Circle**: a microSD card slot on the board.
-This is where the OS SoC boots from should be located.
+This is where the OS the SoC boots from should be located.
 - **Yellow Circle**: the ethernet connection to the SoC on the board.
 - **Green Circle**: a USB serial connection to the SoC on the board.
 It contains the interface to the OS as soon as it starts booting, accessible with the `minicom` command.
 - **Blue Circle**: the USB serial connection to the ATCA shelf.
 It contains the interface to the shelf commands, and is also accessible with the `minicom` command.